syncresearch/syncentropy/README.md

 # SyncEntropy · Core Framework

 **Author:** Jasmine Chiu
 **Date:** 2025-10-27
 **Organization:** Syncentropy Research
 **Contact:** syncentropy@proton.me

 ---
+# Sync Entropy™

+A framework for AI synchrony and system coherence.
+© 2025 Jasmine Chiu.
+All rights reserved.
+Sync Entropy™ is a proprietary research and software framework developed by Jasmine Chiu.

 ## Statement of Origin
 This repository establishes the original record of the **SyncEntropy Hypothesis**,